mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 ## Final tweaks

-Some issues were found during usage of the XFCE environment.
-Launching programs from the file manager failed because `gio-launch-desktop` was unavailable, and xfce4-terminal complained that `__vte_prompt_command` was not found.
+Some issues were found during usage of the Xfce environment.
+Launching programs from the file manager failed because `gio-launch-desktop` was unavailable, and xfce4-terminal complained that the shell function `__vte_prompt_command` was not found.

-These problems will be fixed in Guix eventually, but for now we'll work around them in our manifest:
+These problems will be fixed in Guix eventually, but for now we'll work around them by adding the `glib:bin` and `vte` packages to our manifest:

 `~/desktop-manifest.scm`:
 ```scheme